 For the best turkey smoking results, a good turkey brine does the trick.
 There are methods of putting the brine together that improve its quality.
 Just dumping everything into a bucket and stirring doesn't make the best brine.
 Follow a

-and an established method, and your brined turkey will be a smoked masterpiece.
+good recipe and an established method, and your brined turkey will be a smoked masterpiece.

 Turkey brine should ideally be made a day ahead of time.
 This allows the flavor additions a chance to infuse the brine, and it also insures that the salt and sugar are completely dissolved.